unocss/unocss/README.md

 </div>
 ```

-the corresponding CSS will be generated:
+The corresponding CSS will be generated:

 ```css
 .m-100 { margin: 25rem; }